A Look Into the History of Automatic Watches

-Automatic watches have a long and rich history.
 Also known as self-winding watches, they are a type of watch that has been around since 1770 and has advanced with technology over time.
 Automatic watches use kinetic energy to power the movement of the watch hands, rather than relying on manual winding.
 The key breakthrough came with the invention of the balance spring, which allowed for consistent and accurate timing.

 Since then, automatic watches have become an integral part of watchmaking and have developed into a highly sophisticated technology.
 Today, automatic watches offer precision and elegance in an age where quartz batteries have become the norm.
 Let’s dive into the history of these remarkable timepieces.

+It led to the start of automatic or self-winding watches.
 The first self-winding watch was created in 1768 by Abraham Louis Perrelet, a Swiss inventor, and watchmaker who had already pioneered the creation of the world’s first-ever chronograph.
 His self-winding watch featured a mechanism that turned a small weighted wheel with every movement of the wearer’s wrist.
 This wheel then wound the mainspring, which powered the movement of the watch’s hands.

 In 1820, Swiss watchmaker Antoine LeCoultre developed an improved version of this self-winding mechanism called the “perpetually”.
 This system used a series of springs to power a complex gear train that wound up automatically when activated by wrist movements.